OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 #### Dynamic Analysis

-In Dynamic Analysis, the focus is on testing and evaluating an app by executing it in a real-time manner, in differing situations.
-The main objective of dynamic analysis is to find the security vulnerabilities or weak spots in a program while it is running.
-Dynamic analysis should also be conducted against the backend services and APIs of mobile applications, where its request and response patterns would be analysed.
+In Dynamic Analysis the focus is on testing and evaluating an app by executing it in real-time, in differing situations.
+The main objective of dynamic analysis is to find security vulnerabilities or weak spots in a program while it is running.
+Dynamic analysis should also be conducted against the backend services and APIs of mobile applications, where its request and response patterns can be analysed.

 Usually, dynamic analysis is performed to check whether there are sufficient security mechanisms in place to prevent disclosure of data in transit, authentication and authorization issues, data validation vulnerabilities (e.g. cross-site scripting, SQL injection, etc.) and server configuration errors.

 ##### Pros of Dynamic Analysis

-* Does not require to have access to the source code
+* Does not require access to the source code
-* Does not need to understand how the mobile application is supposed to behave
+* Does not need an understanding of how the mobile application is supposed to behave
-* Able to identify infrastructure, configuration and patch issues that Static Analysis approach tools will miss
+* Able to identify infrastructure, configuration and patch issues that Static Analysis tools may miss

 ##### Cons of Dynamic Analysis

 * Limited scope of coverage because the mobile application must be footprinted to identify the specific test area
-* No access to the actual instructions being executed, as the tool is exercising the mobile application and conducting pattern matching on the requests and responses
+* No access to the actual instructions being executed, as the tool exercises the mobile application and conducts pattern matching on requests and responses

 #### Runtime Analysis